NotVeridion/gestureRecognitionHackUTA24/README.md

         4: Blue

 ## Packages Used:
-pygame, opencv-python, numpy, mediapipe, time, tensorflow, seaborn
+pygame, opencv-python, numpy, mediapipe, tensorflow, seaborn

 ## Running the code
 ### Have all files within a directory and run app.py using: